grpc/proposal/A32-xds-circuit-breaking.md

      its deadline but there is no way to have the xDS plugin know this.
 It may need a significant amount of changes for gRPC to support this and it is not clear that the benefit is enough to justify the cost at this point.
+- `connect_timeout` (in `Cluster` configuration): implementation may require transport layer change, will reconsider after getting usage feedback.
 - `max_retries`: retry related parameter, the retry feature has not been implemented in gRPC xDS.
 - `max_budget`: retry related parameter, the retry feature has not been implemented in gRPC xDS.
-- `max_connection_pools`: gRPC does not use connection pooling.
-- `connect_timeout` (in `Cluster` configuration): hard to implement in gRPC's architecture, will reconsider after getting usage feedback.
-- `max_requests_per_connection` (in `Cluster` configuration): lifetime limit of maximum requests for a single upstream connection.
-No valuable use case for gRPC.